Todd G. Buchholz: Life and career

-Buchholz has been known to contribute commentary on political economy, financial markets, business and culture to the New York Times, Wall Street Journal, Washington Post, Forbes, Reader's Digest, PBS, CBS, and ABC News.
-He once hosted his own special on CNBC.
+Buchholz contributes commentary to the New York Times, Wall Street Journal, Washington Post, Forbes, Reader's Digest, and on PBS, CBS, and ABC News.
+He hosted his own special on CNBC.
 His books have been translated into 12 languages and include the best-selling New Ideas from Dead Economists.

-Buchholz's 2011 book Rush: Why You Thrive in the Rat Race, a "synthesis of neuroeconomics and evolutionary psychology," was named a top ten book in the social sciences by Publishers Weekly, and a book of the year by the New York Post and Los Angeles Times.
+Buchholz's 2011 book, Rush: Why You Thrive in the Rat Race, was named a top ten book in the social sciences by Publishers Weekly, and a book of the year by the New York Post and Los Angeles Times.
 In 2012, Rush was featured on the Charlie Rose TV show.
-Buchholz's book The Price of Prosperity: Why Rich Nations Fail and How to Renew Them was published by HarperCollins in June 2016.
-The book received praise from economists including Lawrence Summers, former Federal Board vice chair Alan Blinder, Michael Boskin, and Glenn Hubbard.
+His book The Price of Prosperity: Why Rich Nations Fail and How to Renew Them was published by HarperCollins in June 2016.
 The Wall Street Journal named Buchholz's 2016 book The Price of Prosperity: Why Rich Nations Fail and How to Renew Them, one of eight "must-reads" for the summer of 2016.
-Buchholz's other works include New Ideas from Dead CEOs, Lasting Lessons from the Corner Office, From Here to Economy, Market Shock, and Bringing the Jobs Home.
-Mystery novel The Castro Gene, another of his books, won a USA Best Books prize in 2007.

-Buchholz was a founder and president of the G7 Group, Inc., an international consulting firm.
-He has also been in charge of Victoria Capital, "which advises some of the world's leading investment funds on global strategies."
+His other works include New Ideas from Dead CEOs, Lasting Lessons from the Corner Office, From Here to Economy, Market Shock, and Bringing the Jobs Home.
+His mystery novel The Castro Gene won a USA Best Books prize in 2007.
+He was a founder and president of the G7 Group, Inc., an international consulting firm.

-In 2005, Buchholz was reported to be on a short-list for a White House appointment to the Federal Reserve Board.

 Buchholz co-produced the Broadway musical Jersey Boys.
-Buchholz coauthored the musical Glory Ride, which "tells the true story of Italians sneaking children out of Fascist Italy on bicycles."
-Glory Ride was performed in New York in January 2015, starring Tony Award nominee Josh Young, Alison Luff, and Quinn VanAntwerp.
-It was then performed in London in November 2022 to sold out audiences at The Other Palace Theatre.
+He coauthored the musical Glory Ride, which "tells the true story of Italians sneaking children out of Fascist Italy on bicycles."
+Glory Ride was performed in New York in January 2015, starring Josh Young and Alison Luff.
+It was then performed in London in November 2022 to sold-out audiences at The Other Palace Theatre and in 2023 at Charing Cross Theatre in the West End.
+Buchholz's wife, Debby, was named managing director of the La Jolla Playhouse in 2018.

+Other

-He was awarded the Allyn Young Teaching Prize by the Harvard University Department of Economics and was named "One of the Top 21 Speakers of the 21st Century" by Successful Meetings magazine.
+Buchholz was awarded the Allyn Young Teaching Prize by the Harvard University Department of Economics.

 Buchholz invented the Math Arrow, a mathematical matrix that makes numbers more intuitive to children.
 He is the CEO of Sproglit, LLC, which develops software and classroom materials based on the Math Arrow.